Thematic Trainings on Preventing and Countering Violent Extremism

 The trainings aim to improve the capabilities of EU staff, governments and civil society organisations.
 The courses are designed to increase understanding of P/CVE concepts and to provide the methods, tools and approaches to design, implement, monitor and evaluate P/CVE programming.

 Each year, RUSI updates its training and associated training material to include emerging knowledge on radicalisation, lessons learned and best practice in P/CVE.
 The aim of each training is to ensure that participants develop the skills and attitudes required to design, support and advise on a range of P/CVE interventions.
 This takes places in countries with a high threat or risk of violent extremism, supporting the EU’s broader objectives to prevent and counter violent extremism.

-RUSI has delivered in-person trainings in 16 locations in the Middle East, Africa and Asia, in addition to five trainings in Europe and North America and one online training.
-Training locations have included Albania, Bangladesh, Belgium, Bosnia and Herzegovina, Egypt, Georgia, Ghana, Jordan, Kazakhstan, Kenya, Kyrgyzstan, Lebanon, Mozambique, Nigeria, the Philippines, Sri Lanka, Tanzania and the United States.
+RUSI Europe has delivered 18 in-person trainings in the Middle East, Africa, Asia, and Latin America, in addition to 5 trainings in Europe and North America and one online training.
+Training locations have included Albania, Bangladesh, Belgium, Bosnia and Herzegovina, Egypt, Georgia, Ghana, Indonesia, Jordan, Kazakhstan, Kenya, Kyrgyzstan, Lebanon, Morocco, Mozambique, Nigeria, the Philippines, Sri Lanka, Tanzania, Trinidad and Tobago, and the United States.